Flyer (pamphlet)

 A flyer (or flier) is a form of paper advertisement intended for wide distribution and typically posted or distributed in a public place, handed out to individuals or sent through the mail.
 Today, flyers range from inexpensively photocopied leaflets to expensive, glossy, full-color circulars.
 Flyers in a digital format can be shared on the internet.

 Terminology

-A flyer is also called a "palm card", "circular", "handbill", "pamphlet", "poster", "lit'" (literature), "weekly ad", "catalogue" or "leaflet".
+A flyer is also called a "palm card", "circular", "handbill", "pamphlet", "catalogue" or "leaflet".